Levelling up: the growth of the UK video game space

 Industries: Application software, Courses and educational material, Electronics hardware, Schools, Video games

-Buzzwords: Augmented reality, EdTech, Virtual reality
+Buzzwords: Augmented reality, Creative industries, Digital and technologies, EdTech, Virtual reality

 Avantis Education, located in Gloucester and founded by Nik Tuson in 2007, is on a mission to inspire the way people learn by providing innovative educational solutions.
 By using technology innovation and immersive experiences, they aim to inspire imagination, foster curiosity, and enhance engagement.
 They have on offer a comprehensive range of award-winning innovative products made exclusively for education, which work with teachers and students in harmony to simplify classroom technology.
 They have reached over 90 countries, 200,000 classrooms, and two million students.